Fefeco/minishell/README.md

 ## Proceso
 Como todo proyecto de 42School, la primera etapa es la de investigación.
-Para esta estapa recomendamos fuertemente leer el [manual de bash](https://www.gnu.org/software/bash/manual/html_node/index.html) y dividir el proyecto en fases tal y como se menciona en la sección [shell operation](https://www.gnu.org/software/bash/manual/html_node/Shell-Operation.html).
+Recomendamos leer el [manual de bash](https://www.gnu.org/software/bash/manual/html_node/index.html) y dividir el proyecto en fases tal y como se menciona en la sección [shell operation](https://www.gnu.org/software/bash/manual/html_node/Shell-Operation.html).

 > 1. Reads its input from a file (see Shell Scripts), from a string supplied as an argument to the -c invocation option (see Invoking Bash), or from the user’s terminal.
 > 2. Breaks the input into words and operators, obeying the quoting rules described in Quoting.
 These tokens are separated by metacharacters.
 Alias expansion is performed by this step (see Aliases).